albert-cintas-pot/kubeflow-compile-deploy/README.md

 ## Workflow Configuration
 ### Parameters

-The action has been set up with only two input parameters:
+The action has been set up with only three input parameters:

 | key                       | required | description                                                                                                                  |
 | :------------------------ | -------- | ---------------------------------------------------------------------------------------------------------------------------- |